 Hillyer McKeown is committed to being a Sustainable Palm Oil City Partner

-We at Hillyer McKeown (HM) are committed to taking part in the Sustainable Palm Oil City project and are taking the Act for Wildlife Sustainable Palm Oil Challenge led by Chester Zoo.
+We at Hillyer McKeown (HM) are committed to taking part in the Sustainable Palm Oil City project having taken the Act for Wildlife Sustainable Palm Oil Challenge led by Chester Zoo.

 We have been working with the Zoo to identify areas where we can switch current products to those which use Sustainable Palm Oil (SPO).
-An SPO group has been set up to achieve the task and starting in the kitchen, the team has identified and begun swapping cleaning products to support the campaign for Chester to become the first Sustainable Palm Oil City in the World.
+An SPO group has been set up to achieve the task and starting in the kitchen, the team began by swapping cleaning products.
+We are proud to support the campaign which resulted in Chester becoming the first Sustainable Palm Oil City in the World.

 The team is continuing to promote switching to SPO, raising awareness to ensure long term change, and highlighting initiatives to increase the uptake of SPO across the firm.
 The commitment also includes encouraging individuals to choose SPO products and brands.
-This initiative is not short term.
-If forms part of HM’s ongoing commitment to Corporate and Social Responsibility (CSR) activity which promotes and supports the communities in which we live and work.
+It forms part of HM’s ongoing commitment to Corporate and Social Responsibility (CSR) activity which promotes and supports the communities in which we live and work.

 In terms of SPO, we will continue to work with suppliers to ensure that where palm oil is present in our food or products, it will be from sustainable sources.
 By doing so we know that we are helping to protect wildlife around the world from the impact of unsustainable agricultural practices.